youssefhusain/project-Data-Exploration-Freelancer-Analysis/Report/youssef_take_away.md

 ---

 ## 6. Be Responsive and Available
-Good communication is key to success.
-According to a [Freelancer.com survey](https://www.freelancer.com/community/articles/freelancer-survey-2019), **70% of clients** consider quick response times a major factor when choosing freelancers.
+Good communication is key to success. **70% of clients** consider quick response times a major factor when choosing freelancers.

 - Respond to inquiries within a few hours to show reliability.
 - Set clear working hours and communicate them to clients to manage expectations.